• Skip to primary navigation

 Step 7: Wrap each log in plastic wrap and chill until firm, about 45 to 60 minutes.

-Step 8: Unwrap the chilled logs.
-Then using a sharp knife, slice the logs into ⅜ inch (1cm) thick slices.
+Step 8: Unwrap the chilled logs and, using a sharp knife, slice them into just under ½ inch (1cm) thick slices

 Position the oven rack in the middle of the oven.
 Preheat the oven to 350° F / 180° C (160° C fan) Line a baking sheet with a silicone mat or parchment paper (baking paper)